HermanZzz/IdeaLink/README.md

 ###Install Python

-Python version 2.X is preffered preffered, download from [python.org](https://www.python.org/downloads/).
+Python version 2.X is preffered, download from [python.org](https://www.python.org/downloads/).

 Then, you can verify that Python is installed by typing `python` from your shell; you should see something like: